tmtsoftware/csw-prototype/apps/configServiceAnnex/README.md

 The file checked in to the Git repository is then named $file.sha1 and contains only the SHA-1 hash value.

-The server is based on akka-http (experimental), which uses reactive streams to manage the flow of data between the client and server.
+The server is based on akka-http, which uses reactive streams to manage the flow of data between the client and server.